-On leaving school at the age of fourteen Caine became an architect's apprentice in Liverpool.
-An aspiring writer, he began to write regularly for local papers and journals.
-He began corresponding with several eminent literary men, most notably Dante Gabriel Rossetti, for whom he came to act as secretary.
-Caine produced fifteen best-selling romantic novels, bringing him great renown.
-The Manxman (1894) was an immediate hit, and is probably his best-known book; Alfred Hitchcock filmed it in 1929.
-His novel The Christian (1897) was the first novel in Britain to sell one million copies.
-In his time an exceedingly popular and successful novelist, Caine's work is now largely forgotten.
+Leaving school at the age of fourteen, Caine became an architect's apprentice in Liverpool.
+An aspiring writer, he began to write regularly for local publications and corresponding with several eminent literary men, most notably Dante Gabriel Rossetti, for whom he came to act as secretary.
+He would go on to produce fifteen best-selling romantic novels, that also promoted his socialist beliefs.
+Inspired by his Manx heritage, The Manxman (1894) was an immediate hit and is probably his best-known book.
+This was followed by his novel The Christian (1897), which was the first novel in Britain to sell one million copies.
+In his time an exceedingly popular and successful writer, Caine's work is now largely forgotten.

 by George B. Cowen

 sepia-toned bromide print, 1900s